puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-update-policies.md

 The latest version of Microsoft Edge includes the following policies that you can use to control how and when Microsoft Edge is updated.

-For information about other policies available in Microsoft Edge, check out [Microsoft Edge - Policies](microsoft-edge-policies.md).
+For information about other policies available in Microsoft Edge, check out [Microsoft Edge browser policy reference](microsoft-edge-policies.md).

 ## Available group policies